pokyah/minimal-mistakes/_posts/2018-04-03-Spatial-interpolation-using-multiple-linear-regression-a-beginners-overview-R-implementation.md

 ---

 The AGROMET Project lead by the Walloon agricultural research center ([CRA-W](http://www.cra.wallonie.be/fr)) requires to generate spatialized weather dataset.
 In this context, multiple spatialization methods will be tested and evaluated among which the __multiple regression__ technique.
 This post provides an introductory material to the multiple regression modeling technique applied to spatial data.
-It is not a tutorial and is rather aimed at paving the way for beginners who want to take their first steps into in the field of applied geostatistics (with R) by defining key concepts and providing a lot of external resources worth reading !
+It is not a tutorial and it is rather aimed at paving the way for beginners who want to take their first steps into in the field of applied geostatistics (with R) by defining key concepts and providing a lot of external resources worth reading !

 <details>